There are other course options available which may have a different vacancy status or entry requirements – view the full list of options

 Other

-Applicants will also be required to: •Provide an academic or professional reference. •Demonstrate an interest in, and understanding of, the programme they are applying to within the personal statement.
+Applicants will be required to provide an academic or professional reference and demonstrate an interest in, and understanding of, the programme they are applying to within the personal statement.
+Applicants are also encouraged to obtain appropriate healthcare experience through work shadowing or observation either voluntary or paid.
 Applicants are encouraged to obtain appropriate healthcare experience through work shadowing or observation either voluntary or paid.

 English language requirements